aiminhua/ncs_samples/i2c_master/README.rst

 After programming the sample to your development kit, test it by performing the following steps:

-1. Program the spis hex file to a nRF52832DK or nRF52840DK.
+1. Program the twis hex file to a nRF52832DK or nRF52840DK from ``i2c_slave_hex``.
 #.
-Connect the spis related pins to their counterparts in your board.
+Connect the twis related pins to their counterparts in your board.
 #.
 Connect the kit to the computer using a USB cable.
 The kit is assigned a COM port (Windows) or ttyACM device (Linux), which is visible in the Device Manager.
 #. |connect_terminal|
 #.
-After pressing **Button2**, this example can start to communicate with spis.
+This example starts to communicate with twis automatically.

-The logging looks similar to the following output.
+Once the communication is successful, the logging looks similar to the following output.

 .. code-block:: console

-	<inf> spi_thread: Received SPI data:
-			4e 6f 72 64 69 63 00
+	<inf> main: i2c master thread
+			15 e0 41 46 58 46 ff f7  ec f8 00 28 f4 d0 21 46
+	<inf> main: i2c master thread
+			58 46 01 f0 a1 fa 20 6a  b8 42 f2 d3 57 46 41 46
+	<inf> main: i2c master thread
+			28 68 ff f7 de f8 00 28  f9 d0 28 68 c7 60 c4 f8